DonAdam2/webpack-react-boilerplate/README.md

 ### `yarn build:serve`

-Serves the app from the `dist` folder to check the production version.
+Serves the app on `http://localhost:8080/` from the `dist` folder to check the production version.

 **_Note:_** Use this script only if you ran the build script `yarn build`.